 This chicken massaman curry is so simple to make, and tastes absolutely delicious.
 Slow cooked, creamy, spicy (ish) tender curry, served up with rice and naan.
 This is winter comfort food at its best!
 Oh and it’s refined sugar free!

-The original recipe came from Sarah Wilsons Vietnamese Curry recipe from her book ‘I Quit Sugar’, and it’s a healthier comfort meal without all the added crap from store bought sauces.
+The original recipe came from Sarah Wilsons Vietnamese Curry recipe from her book ‘I Quit Sugar’, and it’s a healthier comfort meal without all the added crap from store-bought sauces.
+So in that sense, this is a healthier curry recipe!

 The recipe itself is actually really easy and simple.
 And it can feed a crowd.
-Usually this recipe makes enough for Adam and I plus one lunch, but as I mentioned earlier, I have adapted the quanities to feed up to 10 people before!
+Usually, this recipe makes enough for Adam and I plus one lunch, but I have adapted the quantities to feed up to 10 people before!

-It is perfect for cosy winter and fall gatherings.
+It is perfect for cozy winter and fall gatherings.
 Candles, a bottle of red, some fun board games, and a big hearty helping of curry.
 OMG YASS!

 Even if you’re looking for an easy weeknight meal for the family, this recipe is perfect.

-- When cooking, keep adding stock or coconut milk if you want a runnier curry.
-If you wanted a thicker curry, add a thickening agent such as arrow root or cornflour.
+When cooking, keep adding stock or coconut milk if you want a runnier curry.
+If you wanted a thicker curry, add a thickening agent such as arrowroot or cornflour.
+I personally don’t think it needs thickening agents though I prefer to rely on the sweet potato to thicken the curry.

-- Serve with brown rice, or wild rice, or jasmine rice, or any rice really.
+Serve with brown rice, or wild rice, or jasmine rice, or any rice really.
 We also love it with our homemade za’atar naan bread!
+It will keep in the fridge for about a day, so any leftover curry would be perfect for lunch the next day.

 Chicken Massaman Curry